 All suspicious individuals or activities should also be reported as soon as possible to an immediate supervisor, Department Head, or the Town Manager.
-The employee should not place himself/herself in peril.
-If the employee sees or hears a commotion or disturbance near his/her workstation, do not try to intercede - seek assistance from a supervisor, Department Head, the Police Department, or the Town Manager, and, if appropriate, call 911.
+The employee should not place themselves in peril.
+If the employee sees or hears a commotion or disturbance near their workstation, do not try to intercede - seek assistance from a supervisor, Department Head, the Police Department, or the Town Manager, and, if appropriate, call 911.

-The Town will promptly and thoroughly investigate all threats of violence, both direct and indirect, and suspicious individuals or activities.
+The Town will promptly and thoroughly investigate all threats of violence, both direct and indirect, and suspicious individuals and activities.
 The Town has the discretion of requesting outside Law Enforcement assistance as deemed necessary by the Town.
 The identity of the individual making a report will be protected as much as is practical.
-In order to maintain workplace safety and the integrity of its investigation, the Town may suspend employees, without pay, pending investigation.
+To maintain workplace safety and the integrity of its investigation, the Town may suspend employees, without pay, pending investigation.